Home Photography Index Normal Zooms Telezooms Wide Angle Normal

 The Three Amigos Square Off

 Each of these three lenses is designed with a different purpose, but all three work nicely for general photography.
-The EF 50 1.4 USM is the low light specialist, the EF 50 1.8 is the general purpose optic and the EF 50 2.5 Compact Macro is optimized for close-up work.
-However, build quality and AF speed are similar between the lenses.
-The EF 50 1.4 USM has marginally faster AF speed but hunts more in low contrast situations (due to less depth of field?).
-Of course, the larger aperture, silent Micro-USM, large focusing ring, exceptional bokeh and FT-M give the EF 50 1.4 USM distinct advantages over the other two lenses.
+Moreover, build quality and AF speed are similar between the trio.
+The EF 50 1.4 USM has marginally faster AF speed but hunts more in low contrast situations.
+Of course, the larger aperture, silent Micro-USM, large focusing ring, exceptional bokeh and FT-M give the EF 50 1.4 USM advantages over the other two lenses.
 Nevertheless, stopped down to middle apertures, all three are similar optically--extremely sharp and distortion free.
-The EF 50 1.4 USM is extremely soft wide open but sharpens up nicely by F2.8.
+The EF 50 1.4 USM is extremely soft wide open but sharpens up by F2.8.
 It's sweet spot is F5.6 to F8.
 The EF 50 1.8 has similar performance although the 50 1.4 is slightly sharper from F2.8 to F4.
 Amazingly, the EF 50 2.5 Compact Macro is sharp wide open, with a super sweet spot at F5.6.
-In terms of consistent sharpness throughout the aperture range, the EF 50 2.5 Compact Macro rules, closely followed by the EF 50 1.4 USM and EF 50 1.8 respectively.
+In terms of consistent sharpness throughout the aperture range, the EF 50 2.5 Compact Macro rules.

 All three lenses have little or no distortion at normal distances.
 Once you get inside the macro range, e.g., 45 cm, both the EF 50 1.8 and EF 50 1.4 USM exhibit considerable barrel distortion, the EF 50 1.4 USM more so than the EF 50 1.8.
 However, barrel distortion is only apparent with straight lines and isn't noticeable with most natural objects, e.g., rocks and flowers.
 In contrast, the EF 50 2.5 Compact Macro is flat and distortion free from edge to edge.